PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 #### 1.2 Parameters

 The number of ROB entries is 6.
 The number of registers is 32.The number of ALU reservation station entries is 5.
 The number of Load/Store buffer entries is 5.
 The number of CMP reservation station entries is 3.
+The number of instruction queue entries is 6.

+#### 1.3 Signals

+Note that all module have `clk` and `rst` signals.
+We ignore mentioning them in this specification.

 ### 2. Branch Predictor